OperatorFoundation/MoonbounceAndroidKotlin/README.md

 - During the initial connection the user will have to give the application permission to run in the background.
 Once permission is granted the user will see a key icon appear in the toolbar of the phone (To access the notifications pull down on the top of the phone screen).
 You are now connected to your VPN.

+#### Disallow App

-- Should you prefer to disallow a certain app from being opened via your VPN service, enter that app name in the space provided.
+Should you prefer to disallow a certain app from being opened via your VPN service, enter that app name in the space provided.
 You must enter the canonical name of the application as the OS understands it.
+For example: com.android.chrome.
 To determine the correct name of the application you want to disallow, the PRINT INSTALLED APPS button will print a list of the names of all the apps downloaded on the device you’re running to your IDE.

+#### Exclude Route

-- Additionally, Moonbounce can exclude a website's route if you can provide Moonbounce with the IP Address of the website.
+Additionally, Moonbounce can exclude a website's route if you can provide Moonbounce with the IP Address of the website.
 For example: 142.250.217.78 is a valid IP address for Google.com try entering this IP Address in the exclude route area, turn the VPN on, and Google will be accessed through your normal ISP.